norikinishida/nlppreprocess/README.md

 ### Building a vocabulary ###

-1. Please concatenate the documents to build a vocabulary.
-Here, we assume that 8,000 documents ```/path/to/outdir/rar_{0000〜7999}.txt.tokenized.lowercased.replace_digits``` are to used for training.
+1. Concatenate the document files used to build a vocabulary.
+Here, we use the 8,000 documents ```/path/to/outdir/rar_{0000〜7999}.txt.tokenized.lowercased.replace_digits```.

 ```python
 import textpreprocessor.concat